 Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition, they are responsible for ensuring that funds from all funding bodies are used only in accordance with the Financial Memorandum issued by them and any other conditions that may be prescribed from time to time.
+In addition, they are responsible for ensuring that funds from all funding bodies are used only in accordance with the Financial Memorandum issued by them and any other conditions that may be prescribed from time to time by the ESFA or any other public funder, including that any transactions entered into by the corporation are within the delegated authorities set out in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.
 Members of the Corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.
 In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds are not put at risk.